I think all the time, 'How did I survive?' —Judy

-- February 7, 1929: Judy Beker is born in Lithuania in a small town known as Josvainiai.
-She is the youngest of three children.
+- February 7, 1929: Judy Beker was born in Lithuania in a small town known as Josvainiai, the youngest of three children.

-- Judy’s father, Osser, works as a lumber merchant.
-Osser dies suddenly while on a business trip when Judy is 8 years old.
+- Judy’s father, Osser, worked as a lumber merchant.
+Osser died suddenly while on a business trip when Judy was 8 years old.

-- Judy’s mother, Mina, moves Judy and her siblings (sister, Rachel, and brother, Abe) to the city of Kovno (Kaunus) in 1938.
-Mina begins working as a seamstress to support the family.
+- Judy’s mother, Mina, moved Judy and her siblings (sister, Rachel, and brother, Abe) to the city of Kovno (Kaunus) in 1938.
+Mina began working as a seamstress to support the family.

-- In 1940 Soviet Russia occupies Lithuania.
-Mina warns her children to carefully conceal their Jewish identities in public.
-Rumors that “they are burning the Jews in Poland” circulate in the community.
+- In 1940 Soviet Russia occupied Lithuania.
+Mina warned her children to carefully conceal their Jewish identities in public.
+Rumors that “they are burning the Jews in Poland” circulated in the community.

 1941 — 1944